vueComponent/ant-design-vue/docs/vue/faq.en-US.md

 Yes, ant-design-vue is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
 More info trace https://github.com/ant-design/ant-design/issues/4331 .

 Or, follow the instructions in [How to avoid modifying global styles?](docs/react/customize-theme#How-to-avoid-modifying-global-styles-?)

+### When I set `mode` to DatePicker/RangePicker, I cannot select year or month anymore?

+In a real world development, you may need a YearPicker, MonthRangePicker or WeekRangePicker.
+You are trying to add `mode` to DatePicker/RangePicker expected to implement those pickers.
+However, the DatePicker/RangePicker cannot be selected and the panels won't close now.

+That is because `<DatePicker mode="year" />` do not equal to `YearPicker`, `<RangePicker mode="month" />` do not equal to `MonthRangePicker` either.
+The `mode` property was added to support [showing time picker panel in DatePicker](https://github.com/ant-design/ant-design/issues/5190), which simply control the displayed panel and won't change the original date picking behavior of `DatePicker/RangePicker` (for instance you still need to click date cell to finish selection in a DatePicker, whatever the `mode` is).